 - Keep a record of your BP readings, including the time of day

-If you are concerned or have an elevated blood pressure, you can call our office to set up an appointment today.
+If you are concerned or have elevated blood pressure, you can call our office to set up an appointment today.